lucasstonehc/Dino-Artificial-Intelligence/README.md

   Q-learning is a model-less implementation of ***REINFORCEMENT LEARNING*** where a table of Q values is maintained against each state, action taken and the resulting reward.

+  Here is a simple example: Q-table should give us the idea how the data is structured.
+In our case, the states are game screenshots and action jump and do nothing [0,1]

   The goal of Q-learning is to learn a policy, which tells an agent what action to take under what circumstances.

   The algorithm, therefore, has a function that calculates the quality of a ***state-action*** combination: